aaron1490/calendar-application/README.md

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/images/05-third-party-apis-homework-demo.gif)

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the above acceptance criteria plus the following:

-  * Uses a date utility library to work with date and time

-### Deployment: 32%

-* Application deployed at live URL

-* Application loads with no errors

-* Application GitHub URL submitted

-* GitHub repo contains application code

-### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate

-* Application user interface style is clean and polished

-* Application resembles the mock-up functionality provided in the homework instructions

-### Repository Quality: 13%

-* Repository has a unique name

-* Repository follows best practices for file structure and naming conventions

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages

-* Repository contains quality README file with description, screenshot, and link to deployed application

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application

-* The URL of the GitHub repository, with a unique name and a README describing the project

 ---
 © 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.